 No Interest on Unused Funds

 Once you’re approved for a business line of credit, you’ll only pay interest when you tap into your credit line.
-It’s a great way to have fund availability in your back pocket in case you need it.
+At that time, a small fee may apply to draw funds, often 1%-3%.
+However, if you don’t use the funds, you won’t be charged interest.
+Needless to say, an unsecured business line of credit is a cost-effective way to have funds available in case you need them.

 Cons of an Unsecured Business Line of Credit

-- Higher credit score: Lenders may look for minimum credit scores of 600-620, a range that credit-rating company FICO considers “fair.”
+Unsecured lending guidelines often require borrowers to have a minimum credit score of 600-620, a range that credit-rating company FICO considers “fair.”
 As a result, getting approved for an unsecured business line of credit with bad credit may be challenging if not impossible.
 Also, the lower your credit score, the higher your interest rate will be.